gregpalmr/dcos-azure-arm-template/README.md

      $ az group deployment create --name My-Proj-DCOS-Cluster-1 --resource-group My-Proj-DCOS-Group-1 --template-file Create_Ent_DCOS_Azure_Cluster_With_3_Storage_Nodes.json | tee /tmp/az-deployment1.out

-During this process, you will be prompted for the following paramters:
+During this process, you will be prompted for the following parameters:

 Please provide int value for 'privateAgentStorageNodeCount' (? for help):
  [1] 1